agentcoinorg/evo.ninja/CONTRIBUTING.md

 # Contributing
-We are eager to work with the community to continue improving this agent, and building more wraps.
-If you're interested in contributing, we welcome pull-requests!

 Here are some ways you can contribute:

 - **Bug Fixes:** If you spot a bug or an error, feel free to fix it and submit a PR.
 Please include a description of the bug and how your code fixes it.
 - **Feature Additions:** We are open to new features!
 If you have an idea, please share it on our [discord](https://discord.com/invite/Z5m88a5qWu), or make an issue in this repo.